-Don’t get too caught up on buying items just because they are dorm specific.
+Don’t get too caught up in buying items because they are dorm specific.

 You can go into most big box stores and find a college section with items labeled with something like “Great for Dorms!”.

-They are eye catching because they make shoppers think that they are made to fit perfectly in a dorm room.
+They are eye-catching because they make shoppers think they are made to fit perfectly in a dorm room.